p-org/P/README.md

 More details about the DRONA framework and simulation videos are available here:
 **[https://drona-org.github.io/Drona/](https://drona-org.github.io/Drona/)**

+We are working on using the DRONA framework for building real-world drone applications using **[PX4](https://github.com/PX4/Firmware)** and extending DRONA with runtime monitoring capabilities for reliability guarantees.
+Details about these extensions will be posted soon.

 Publications
 ==========================================================
 - **[P: Safe asynchronous event-driven programming](http://research.microsoft.com/pubs/191069/pldi212_desai.pdf)**.